dportik/dadi_pipeline/Three_Population_Pipeline/README.md

 ## Modifying the Model Set to Analyze:

 The model set can easily be reduced by either blocking out or deleting relevant sections.
-Let's say you no longer wish to include the first two models in the example below:
+Let's say you no longer wish to include the first two models in the example below.
+There are three easy options for doing this.

     # Split into three populations, no migration.
     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "split_nomig", Models_3D.split_nomig, rounds, 6, fs_folded=fs_folded, reps=reps, maxiters=maxiters, folds=folds, param_labels = "nu1, nuA, nu2, nu3, T1, T2")